Lower Localization costs

 If you’re looking for a free solution, Google Translate and DeepL are the most popular machine translation engines on the market.

-Research from Intento shows that Google and DeepL rank highest (out of 18 generic engines) for more or less all language pairs, with Google taking the lead:
+Research from Intento shows that Google and DeepL rank highest (out of 18 generic MT engines) for more or less all language pairs, with Google taking the lead:

 Note: If you’re in the healthcare, legal, IT, and financial domains, very few MT vendors perform well.
 Consider a custom engine and use translation memories combined with heavy human post-editing.
 We’ve covered how to choose MT engines here and how to integrate MT into your translation workflow here.